SWAN-community/swift-go/README.md

 Shared Web InFormaTion (SWIFT) - an open source cryptographically secure web solution for sharing information across domains implemented in Go

+## Storage Implementation

+See the [https://github.com/SWAN-community/swift/blob/main/storage.md](SWIFT storage explainer) in the SWIFT repo for how node details are stored.

 ## Storage Setup

 See the